Comedian Tom Ballard’s talk show Tonightly has been axed, the ABC has announced.

 “Attracting younger audiences requires bold approaches and we continually experiment with new content and new formats particularly on digital platforms,” a spokesperson said.

 “We are proud of the program and its role in supporting some of Australia’s best emerging comedy talent.

 “Our thanks go to the very talented team members for their hard work and dedication in producing a complex and cracking show in quick time, over some 150 episodes.

 “We look forward to working with them again in the future.
 A special thanks to Tom for helping us to laugh, cry and sigh about the world.”

-The announcement comes days after the media watchdog cleared the show of wrongdoing over a segment that labelled a conservative politician a “cunt”.
+The announcement comes days after the media watchdog cleared the show of wrongdoing over a segment that labeled a conservative politician a “cunt”.